What Is a Distributed Workforce? The Complete Guide for 2026

 Significant cost savings

 Job satisfaction follows a similar pattern.
 When employees control their environment and schedule, they report higher fulfillment.
-Engaged employees consistently cite flexibility as a top contributor to their commitment.
-The Stanford research found that offering hybrid arrangements alone reduced turnover by a third, suggesting that flexibility itself carries significant value for full-time and part-time employees alike.
+The Stanford research on hybrid arrangements found that offering flexibility alone reduced turnover by a third, suggesting that flexibility carries significant monetary value for employees.

 Need On-Demand Coworking or Office Space Management?